Immigration Changes 2018

 This is a very welcome change in this area, the short time between receiving results and getting a sponsorship means that many students are in limbo over their future and it is unknown how many will simply choose to go home rather than risk overstaying in the UK and affecting their future chances of coming back to the UK in the future.

 Another new feature for 2018 is a new Electronic Entry Visa system that replaces the current vignette system.
-The system will be piloted to begin with and then rolled out to become a common method at the point of entry.
+The system will be piloted, to begin with, and then rolled out to become a common method at the point of entry.

 The UK is currently trying to refine border controls in order to speed up processing and enhance efficiency at the border.
-The level of technology that is now available means that border control is a lot easier to manage now than it has ever been and UKBA are taking full advantage of it.
+The level of technology that is now available means that border control is a lot easier to manage now than it has ever been and UKBA is taking full advantage of it.

 One of the more worrying aspects of the 2018 immigration changes is to PBS dependents.
-From Jan 11 2018 PBS dependents cannot be away from UK more than 180 days in a year as it will have a detrimental effect on an application for Indefinite Leave to Remain.
+From Jan 11 2018 PBS dependents cannot be away from the UK for more than 180 days in a year as it will have a detrimental effect on an application for Indefinite Leave to Remain.

 This worrying change means that there will be wholesale changes to the lives of many who are not permanently based in the UK and will need to consider being here permanently in order to maintain their rights to stay in the country in the long term.
-These sort of changes are to be expected as part of a process that is refining the current rules to remove loopholes to the current system as it stands today.
+These sorts of changes are to be expected as part of a process that is refining the current rules to remove loopholes to the current system as it stands today.